jermseesghosts/OBSIDIAN/README.md

 Two visual languages.
 Distinct by function.

-**Intelligence cards** (Palantir aesthetic) — for analysis, surveillance, and situational awareness.
+**Intelligence cards** — for analysis, surveillance, and situational awareness.
 Structured.
 Sourced.
 Declarative.
 Every field traces to a live data source.

-**Execution cards** (Anduril aesthetic) — for weapons-grade decisions.
+**Execution cards** — for weapons-grade decisions.
 Entry, stop, target, size, authorization status.
 The format changes when capital is at risk.

 ```
 ◆ $NVDA — FLOW INTELLIGENCE                          [WARNING]